From coast to coast: The best regional fast-food chains to try

 Beloved fast-food chains are scattered across the country, even stretching past international borders.
 McDonald's, Burger King, and Wendy's are three of the most common burger chains across the country, along with other treasured chains like Subway, KFC, and Starbucks.

 The love for quick-service food certainly has expanded.
-According to an IBISWorld tally, there are 207,827 fast-food restaurants in the United States, and a survey run by the Centers for Disease Control and Prevention found that about 37% of U.S. adults eat at those fast-food restaurants daily.
+According to an IBISWorld tally, there are 207,827 fast-food restaurants in the United States, and a survey run by the Centers for Disease Control and Prevention found that about 37% of adults in the nation eat at those fast-food restaurants daily.

 Northeast: D'Angelo Grilled Sandwiches